voronianski/soundcloud-audio.js/README.md

 const SoundCloudAudio = require('soundcloud-audio');

 // create new instance of audio
-// clientId is optional but without it you cannot play SoundCloud tracks const scPlayer = new SoundCloudAudio('YOUR_CLIENT_ID');
+// clientId is optional but without it you cannot play tracks directly from SoundCloud API const scPlayer = new SoundCloudAudio('YOUR_CLIENT_ID');

 // if you have a SoundCloud api stream url you can just play it like that